-In December 2018, Hawke’s Bay Regional Council voted to progress the work required to support a minority share sale of up to 49% of Napier Port.
+In December 2018, Hawke’s Bay Regional Council voted to progress the work required to support a minority share sale in up to 49% of Napier Port.

-This decision follows two years of work into how best to fund the growth of Napier Port, which needs between $320 - $350 million of investment over the next decade to allow for growth and meet demand.
-A new wharf is the first step in this investment programme and will cost approximately $142 million.
-Construction will need to begin in 2020 to be ready to use in 2022.
+This decision to investigate an IPO (Initial Public Offering - a share listing) followed two years of work, on how best to fund investment in Napier Port, which needs between $320 - $350 million of investment over the next decade to meet expected demand.
+A new wharf is the first step in this investment programme.
+This is a large infrastructure project and construction will need to begin in 2020 to be ready to use in 2022.

 The Regional Council voted for the minority share option to provide the funding to grow the Port.
-This protect ratepayers from the costs of paying for Port expansion and allows the Regional Council to retain its focus on protecting and enhancing Hawke’s Bay’s natural environment.
-In voting to progress work on a minority share sale, the Regional Council also voted to maximise a local option to purchase shares, clearly reflected in public sentiment through public consultation and submissions.
+This protects ratepayers from the costs of paying for Port expansion, retains majority Council ownership and control, and allows the Regional Council to retain its focus on protecting and enhancing Hawke’s Bay’s natural environment.
+In voting to progress work on a minority share sale, the Regional Council also voted to maximise a priority allocation of shares to Hawke's Bay locals, clearly reflected in public sentiment through public consultation and submissions.

-The Regional Council held a comprehensive community consultation exercise.
-About 3,500 people formally submitted on the proposal to float a minority stake in the Port on the NZX.
+The Regional Council held an extensive community consultation in 2018, attracting 3500 submissions, on the proposal to float a minority stake in the Port on the NZX.

-Following consultation the Regional Council considered feedback and made its decision on 19 December.
-Comprehensive papers including analysis of submission feedback and a review of the formal consultation process assisted in the decision-making process.
+The Regional Council made its decision to further develop the minority stake option on 19 December.
+Comprehensive papers including analysis of submission feedback and a review of the consultation assisted in the decision-making process.
 These papers are here.